 Students on this program will explore Editing, Writing, and Media through an immersion in texts ranging from the masterworks of Renaissance artists to the pizzas of artisan chefs.
 Coursework comes to life as students write about the pleasures of Italian cuisine, the intricacies of historic book restoration, and the secrets of Florence street life.
-This course of study allows students to complete a substantial portion of the EWM major requirements, and to build portfolios of writing and editorial work published in a collection of social media sites (Twitter, Instagram, TikTok) which capture the FSU experience in Florence.
+This course of study allows students to complete a substantial portion of the EWM major requirements, and to build portfolios of writing and editorial work published in an online magazine edited by students, and in social media sites dedicated to capturing the EWM in Italy experience.

 IP provides Liberal Studies requirement areas in an effort to help students make informed decisions.
 Although every attempt is made to be accurate & current, requirement areas are fluid and it is the student’s responsibility to confirm all Liberal Studies requirement areas through the Liberal Studies Course Search Tool and your major advisor.

 |ENC3310||Article and Essay Technique**|

 This course introduces students to the study and writing of nonfiction prose in a variety of modes, with emphasis on studying the elements of nonfiction prose and practice in the craft of writing.

 |ENC3416||Writing and Editing in Print and Online**|

 This course focuses on the principles of composing, especially across different composing spaces.
 Students create works in several different media, including (1) in print, (2) on the screen, and (3) for the network, while also learning how to edit the works deployed in each medium appropriately.
 In addition, students repurpose at least one of these works for another medium.
 Students conclude the course by creating a digital portfolio.